kmdouglass/kmdouglass.github.io/index.md

 <div class="jumbotron">

-	<p>Dr. Kyle M. Douglass is a researcher specializing in optical
+	<p style="text-align:justify">Dr. Kyle M. Douglass is a researcher specializing in optical
 	sensing, microscopy, and statistical data analysis with applications in soft matter and fundamental cell biology.
 Currently, he is working at the EPFL where he is